scruffynerf/ffprobe3-python3/README.md

 ---------------------------------------

 The **minimum supported Python version** is **Python3 >= 3.3**.

-Python 3.3 was released on 2012-09-29, more than 10 years ago now.
+Python 3.3 was released on 2012-09-29 (more than 10 years ago now!).
-The following convenient Python3 language and library features were added in Python 3.3:
+Setting Python 3.3 as the minimum allows us to use the following convenient Python3 language & library features:

 - the `__qualname__` attribute for the qualified name of classes ([PEP 3155](https://peps.python.org/pep-3155/))